 - 3rd Place - $50

-The photography contest will be accepting submissions from individual students of their Schoolyard Sugaring experience.
+The photography contest will be accepting submissions from individual students and educators of their Schoolyard Sugaring experience.
 Each student is eligible to submit up to five images.

 Images will be evaluated from each grade level division.
-The winning image from each division will earn the student photographer $50, and in addition, multiple students will be selected to have their photography displayed in a student exhibit at View Arts in Old Forge, NY.
+The winning image from each division will earn the photographer a plaque and $50.

 Teachers will be provided lessons and an engaging classroom book to pair with the contest.
 The materials will be grade-level appropriate.

 Basic Maple Information